I had an epiphany this week.

 I’d asked for feedback and I got it.
 In spades.
 “You’re trying to cover too much.
 FOCUS!”

-Sculpting a Message is a Bitch
+Sculpting a Message

 Michaelangelo, the Italian artist and sculptor, created magnificent works of art that included ‘David’ and the ‘Pieta’, among others.
 In the beginning of every masterpiece he created, Michaelangelo was staring at a big bland ‘block of rock’.